-Ms. Tracy Ward

-Director of Retention (951) 343-4614 tward@calbaptist.edu
+Ms. Tracy Ward Director of Retention (951) 343-4614 tward@calbaptist.edu

-California Baptist University offers five undergraduate degrees: Bachelor of Applied Theology, Bachelor of Arts, Bachelor of Music, Bachelor of Science, and Bachelor of Science in Nursing; and five graduate degrees: Master of Arts, Master of Business Administration, Master of Music, Master of Public Administration, and Master of Science.
+California Baptist University offers nine undergraduate degrees: Bachelor of Applied Theology, Bachelor of Arts, Bachelor of Music, Bachelor of Science, Bachelor of Science in Civil Engineering, Bachelor of Science in Electrical and Computer Engineering, Bachelor of Science in Engineering, Bachelor of Science in Mechanical Engineering and Bachelor of Science in Nursing; and six graduate degrees: Master of Arts, Master of Business Administration, Master of Music, Master of Public Administration, Master of Science and Master of Science in Nursing.
 Additionally, CBU offers Single Subject, Multiple Subject, and Preliminary Administrative Services Credential Programs and the Education Specialist Credential Program in Mild/Moderate Disabilities-Level I and Level II.